 COVID: Can a surgical mask be used more than once?

-During the outbreak of COVID, you can reuse your surgical masks for yourself: between two uses, you just need to store your mask for a week in a paper envelope, so that the coronaviruses that may be present on the mask are almost all inactivated.
+During the COVID outbreak, you can reuse your surgical masks for yourself: between two uses, you just need to store your mask for a week in a paper envelope, while any coronaviruses that may be present on the mask are practically all inactivated.

 Why reuse surgical masks?